Survivor Series (1995): Preliminary matches

 As the event commenced, the first match that aired was a four-on-four Survivor Series elimination match between the Underdogs (Marty Jannetty, Hakushi, Barry Horowitz and Bob Holly) and the Bodydonnas (Skip, Rad Radford, Dr. Tom Prichard and 1-2-3 Kid).
 Kid substituted for Jean-Pierre Lafitte on the Bodydonnas team and Holly substituted for Avatar on the Underdogs team.
 Underdogs scored the first elimination when Holly performed a flying crossbody on Prichard.
 Skip then eliminated Holly by pinning him with a roll-up.
 Kid performed a spinning heel kick on Hakushi, allowing Radford to pin him for the elimination.
 BodyDonnas suffered the next elimination when Horowitz pinned Radford with a small package.
 Kid performed a leg drop on Horowitz for the elimination.
 Jannetty then eliminated Skip by performing a Superbomb.
-Jannetty had dominated the match as he climbed the top rope to perform a high-flying move on Kid, but Kid's manager Ted DiBiase distracted the referee, allowing Kid's Million Dollar Corporation teammate Sycho Sid interfere in the match and drop Jannetty to the ring.
+Jannetty had dominated the match as he climbed the top rope to perform a high-flying move on Kid, but Kid's manager Ted DiBiase distracted the referee, allowing Kid's Million Dollar Corporation teammate Sycho Sid to interfere in the match and drop Jannetty to the ring.
 Kid then pinned Jannetty to win the match and become the sole survivor from Bodydonnas team.

 The second match was a four-on-four women's Survivor Series elimination match pitting the WWF Women's Champion Alundra Blayze, Kyoko Inoue, Sakie Hasegawa, and Chaparita Asari against Bertha Faye, Aja Kong, Tomoko Watanabe, and Lioness Asuka.
 Blayze made the first elimination when she pinned Asuka after performing a German suplex.
 Kong then dominated the match as she eliminated Hasegawa by performing a belly-to-back suplex, Asari by performing a diving splash and Inoue by performing a seated senton, which she called the Banzai Drop.
 Blayze then dominated the opposing team as she eliminated Watanabe by performing a Piledriver and then eliminated opposing leader Faye by performing a bridging German suplex.
 Kong then performed an Uraken Punch on Blayze to win the match and become the survivor from Bertha Faye's team.